dd86k/FuckingClippy/README.md

 ### Notes
 While FuckingClippy is Mono compatible, it still needs heavy improvement.

+The source code is something I call not-so-organized, be wary.

 ---

 Copyright © Microsoft 1997-2003 for their Clippit Office Assistant, mostly known as Clippy.